LowellMakes/joetendo/README.md

 yourself out.
 For commercial derivatives, please consult nago@lowellmakes.com.

+Joetendo is a community-built custom arcade cabinet in the LowellMakes makerspace in Lowell, Massachusetts.

 Joetendo is currently running Ubuntu 24.04 LTS with RetroPie installed on an AMD Ryzen NUC-like miniPC.
 RetroPie uses EmulationStation as its main launcher interface.
 The control deck utilizes an iPAC keyboard